 "Castle Doctrine" generally encompasses the idea that a person does not have a duty to retreat from the residence he lawfully occupies before using force in self-defense or defense of another.
-Additionally, there is no duty to retreat if a person is lawfully in his vehicle or is lawfully an occupant in a vehicle owned by an immediate family member of that person.
+Additionally, there is no duty to retreat if a person is lawfully in his or her vehicle or is lawfully an occupant in a vehicle owned by an immediate family member of that person.

 However, being a lawful occupant of a residence or vehicle is not a license to use deadly force against an attacker.
-The person who is attacked, without fault of his own, may use deadly force only if he reasonably and honestly believed that deadly force was necessary to prevent serious bodily harm or death.
+The person who is attacked, without fault of his or her own, may use deadly force only if that person reasonably and honestly believed that deadly force was necessary to prevent serious bodily harm or death.
 If the person does not have this belief, he should not use deadly force.
 Again, if it does not put your life or the life of others in danger, you should withdraw from the confrontation if it is safe for you to do so.

 The law presumes you to have acted in self-defense or defense of another when using deadly force if the victim had unlawfully and without privilege entered or was in the process of entering the residence or vehicle you occupy.
-The presumption does not apply if the defendant was lawfully in that residence or vehicle.
-The presumption does not apply if the victim had a right to be in, or was a lawful resident of, the residence or vehicle.
+Self-defense and the burden of proof can be complicated, fact-specific legal concepts.
+Generally speaking, the law will not presume that you have acted in self-defense if either of two things are true: 1.
+The person against whom defense force is used has a right to be in, or is a lawful resident of, the residence or vehicle where the act of self-defense takes place.
+2. The person using defensive force within a residence or vehicle is not there lawfully.